 Second, special instructions to get a perfect Manhattan are never needed (at least in my experience).
-Order the drink and you get it how it should be made: Straight-up, stirred, and served in a fancy cocktail glass.
+Order the drink and you get it how it should be made: Up, stirred, and served in a fancy cocktail glass.
 It comes with one cherry and a small splash of maraschino syrup.

 Keep in mind that a “perfect” Manhattan specifies a specific recipe for the drink.
 It’s served with a 1:1 ratio of whiskey and sweet vermouth.
 This is how my father liked his Manhattan and it’s the recipe I was first exposed to.

 These days, I normally use rye whiskey with a 2:1 ratio, but the perfect Manhattan brings back good memories.
 It reminds me of my good ol’ Dad who died back in 2008.